 Our Story

 The trust has been imagined and planned to enable flexibility and responsiveness to local context and needs.
 We are reflective and forward thinking so our organisational structures will evolve as appropriate, influenced by geography, existing collaborative networks and the pace of academy conversions.
+We support each school as a unique community of learning.

 Our Articles support a model which unleashes potential, enabling us to;